mui/toolpad/docs/data/toolpad/core/introduction/base-concepts.md

 :::

 :::success
 If you are using Next.js, use the `AppProvider` exported from `@toolpad/core/nextjs`.
+Or if you are building a single-page application, use the `AppProvider` exported from `@toolpad/core/react-router-dom`.
-This automatically sets up the router for you and you do not need to pass the `router` prop.
+This automatically sets up the router for you, so that you don't need to pass the `router` prop.
 :::

 ## Slots